Big-Life-Lab/PHES-ODM/metadata.md

 -   **Polygon.ID**: (Foreign key) Links with the `Polygon` table.

--   **date**: Date of covid-19 measure.
+-   **date**: Date of reporting for covid-19 measure.

--   **dateType**: Type of date used.

-    -   `episodeDate` : Episode date is usually just the earliest of a list of dates available as not every case has every date
-    -   `onsetDate`: Earliest that symptoms were reported for this case
-    -   `reportedDate`: Date that the numbers were reported publicly

--   **valueType**: Type of data.
+-   **type**: Type of covid-19 patient data.

     -   `confirmed`: Number of confirmed cases.
+This measure should be accompanied by `dateTyep`.
     -   `active`: Number of active cases.
     -   `tests`: Number of tests performed.
     -   `positiveTests`: Number of positive tests.
     -   `percentPositivityRate`: Percent positivity rate.
     -   `hospitalCensus`: Hospital census or the number of people admitted with covid-19.
     -   `hospitalAdmit`: Hospital admissions or patients newly admitted to hospital.

+-   **dateType**: Type of date used for `confirmed` cases.
+Typically `reported` or `episode` are reported. `onset` and `test` date is not usually reported within aggregate data.

+    -   `episode` : Episode date is  the earliest of onset, test or reported date.
+    -   `onset`: Earliest that symptoms were reported for this case.
+This data is often not known and reported.
+In lieu, `episode` is used.
+    -   `reported`: Date that the numbers were reported publicly.
+Typically, `reported` data and this measure is most commonly reported and used.
+    -   `test`: Date that the covid-19 test was performed.

 -   **value**: The numeric value that is being reported.